 As a business owner, it is important to be vigilant with your customer information and data – but even more so given these new guidelines and legislation.
 At Connected Platforms we prize security and reputation alongside our dedication to ensuring that your business performs as it should every day of the year.
 If a data breach occurred and you had to make it publicly known to your clients, how much of an impact would this have on your reputation?

-Managed IT Services and working with a data and IT specialise like Connected Platforms can go a long way towards keeping your business and your data safe online.
+Using managed IT services and working with a data and IT specialist like Connected Platforms can go a long way towards keeping your business and your data safe online.